 Toolbar page rank is what Google shares with the public.
-Those green pixels you see in the Google toolbar.
-That’s toolbar PageRank.
+Those green pixels you see in the Google toolbar?
+That’s the toolbar PageRank.
 It was updated so much less than real PageRank.
-We assume google will still use PageRank internally.
+We assume Google will still use PageRank internally.

 Why have Google done this?

 We suspect to stop people selling links and websites based on PageRank.
 Maybe to encourage SEOs to have less of a focus on link building and gaining PR, which causes so many spam problems for Google.